solucionesvaltech/url-shortener-api/README.md

 ### Solution

+The architecture and infrastructure of this solution ensure a highly available, scalable API with simplified management and monitoring.
+Each component was selected to support high traffic volumes, keeping the API efficient and stable and meeting the scalability, observability, and performance requirements of this challenge.

 #### Pattern

-The Hexagonal Architecture in this project separates business logic from implementation details, creating a modular and maintainable system.
+The [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) in this project separates business logic from implementation details, creating a modular and maintainable system.
 Here’s a concise overview of the directory structure and its purpose:
 </br>